mtiezzi/mtiezzi.github.io/_pages/about.md

+I am Machine Learning Tech Lead at [Generative Bionics](https://gbionics.ai/), where I investigate Robotic Learning, Physical AI, and Lifelong Continual Learning.

-I am a post-doctoral researcher in [PAVIS](https://pavis.iit.it/) (Pattern Analysis and Computer Vision) group at the [Italian Institute of Technology (IIT)](https://www.iit.it/it/).
+I was formerly a post-doctoral researcher in the [PAVIS](https://pavis.iit.it/) (Pattern Analysis and Computer Vision) group at the [Italian Institute of Technology (IIT)](https://www.iit.it/it/), where my research focused on Lifelong Learning and Graph Representation Learning.

-My research interests lie in the areas of Lifelong Learning and Graph Representation Learning.
-My current focus revolves around foundational research on novel learning algorithms for continuous streams of data, mostly within dynamic/not i.i.d. visual environments.

 News
 ====

+- **[March 2026]** Our paper ["Lifelong Imitation Learning with Multimodal Latent Replay and Incremental Adjustment"](https://arxiv.org/abs/2603.10929) has been accepted at **CVPR 2026**!

 - **[July 2024]** I presented the paper ["Memory Head for Pre-Trained Backbones in Continual Learning"](https://lifelong-ml.cc/Conferences/2024/acceptedpapersandvideos/conf-2024-1) at the third Conference on Lifelong Learning Agents (CoLLAs)!